php-monsters/laravel-jalali-date/README.md

-# ZAMAN - Laravel 5+ Jalali datetime component:
+# ZAMAN - Jalali datetime component for Laravel:
-This component based on PHP International (php-intl) extension so php-intl extension must be installed on your web server.
+This component is based on native PHP International (php-intl) extension, So php-intl extension must be installed on your server.

 known as: